mwithheld/moodle-block_quizonepagepaginate/README.md

 This is a Moodle block to deliver quiz questions questions one (or more) at a time on the same page without navigating to a new page for each question.

+## Requirements

+- Moodle 3.5 and above - see [What version of Moodle am I using?](https://docs.moodle.org/en/Moodle_version#What_version_of_Moodle_am_I_using)
+- You need administrator privileges in your Moodle instance to install this plugin.
+You need teacher privileges in your course quiz to enable it.
+- JavaScript in the student's browser must be enabled.

 ## Getting started

 Install: